LANL-Seismoacoustics/infraGA/doc/source/utilities.rst

 **Building a Range Dependent Grid**

 The range dependent methods in infraGA/GeoAc require specifying a grid of nodes and atmospheric structure at each defined by a single atmospheric specification file.
 Such information is ingested as, :code:`--atmo-prefix profs/example --grid-lats profs/example_lat.dat --grid-lons profs/example_lon.dat` for the example grid included with the software.
-Building a custom grid from a set of G2S specification files can be accomplished using the :code:`inferaga utils build-g2s-grid` utility.
+Building a custom grid from a set of G2S specification files can be accomplished using the :code:`infraga utils build-g2s-grid` utility to load G2S files from a directory (:code:`--g2s-dir`) and specifying an output path for the indexed atmosphere files and grid info files (:code:`--output-path`),

   .. code-block:: none